 Abstract.
-On February 6, 2017 a swarm of earthquakes began at the western end of the Turkey.
+On February 6, 2017 earthquake swarm began at the western end of the Turkey.
 This has been the first recorded swarm at Çanakkale region since continuous seismic monitoring began in 1970.
 The number of located earthquakes increased during the next ten days.
 This paper describes the output of a survey carried out in the earthquake prone towns of Ayvacık, Çanakkale, Turkey, in February 2017 after the earthquakes.
 Observations were made on site regarding traditional buildings at the rural area of Ayvacık.
 A description of the main structural features and their effects on the most frequently viewed damage modes were made according to in plane, out of plane behaviour of the wall regarding construction practice, connection type etc. It was found that there were no convenient connection details like cavity-ties or sufficient mortar strength resulting in decreased and/or lack of lateral load bearing capacity of the wall.
+Furthermore, distribution maps of damaged/undamaged buildings according to villages, damage ratios, structures and damage levels are generated.
+Distribution maps showed that damage ratio of structures is higher in villages close to epicenter and decrease away from epicenter except Gülpınar where cultural accumulation and development level affect the construction quality.